mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 #### 6.6.2 Service Details

-[Figure 48](#figure-48) contains an example process for the API resource **/authorizations.** The Payee FSP first sends a transaction request (see [Section 6.4](#64-api-resource-transactionrequests)) that is authorized using OTP.
+[Figure 49](#figure-49) contains an example process for the API resource **/authorizations.** The Payee FSP first sends a transaction request (see [Section 6.4](#64-api-resource-transactionrequests)) that is authorized using OTP.
 The Payer FSP then performs the quoting process (see [Section 6.5](#65-api-resource-quotes)) before an authorization request is sent to the Payee FSP system for the Payer to approve by entering the OTP.
 If the OTP is correct, the transfer process should be initiated (see [Section 6.7](#67-api-resource-transfers)).

-###### Figure 48
+###### Figure 49

-{% uml src="assets/diagrams/sequence/figure48.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure49.plantuml" %}
 {% enduml %}

-**Figure 48 -- Example process for resource /authorizations**
+**Figure 49 -- Example process for resource /authorizations**

 #### 6.6.2.1 Resend Authorization Value

 If the notification containing the authorization value fails to reach the Payer, the Payer can choose to request a resend of the authorization value if the POS, ATM, or similar device supports such a request.
-See [Figure 49](#figure-49) for an example of a process where the Payer requests that the OTP be resent.
+See [Figure 50](#figure-50) for an example of a process where the Payer requests that the OTP be resent.

-###### Figure 49
+###### Figure 50

-{% uml src="assets/diagrams/sequence/figure49.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure50.plantuml" %}
 {% enduml %}

-**Figure 49 -- Payer requests resend of authorization value (OTP)**
+**Figure 50 -- Payer requests resend of authorization value (OTP)**

 #### 6.6.2.2 Retry Authorization Value

 The Payer FSP must decide the number of times a Payer can retry the authorization value in the POS, ATM, or similar device.
 This will be set in the **retriesLeft** query string (see [3.1.3](#313-uri-syntax) for more information regarding URI syntax) of the **GET** **/authorizations/**_{ID}_ service, see [Section 6.6.2.1](#6621-get-authorizationsid) for more information.
 If the Payer FSP sends retriesLeft=1, this means that it is the Payer's last try of the authorization value.
-See [Figure 50](#figure-50) for an example process where the Payer enters the incorrect OTP, and the **retriesLeft** value is subsequently decreased.
+See [Figure 51](#figure-51) for an example process where the Payer enters the incorrect OTP, and the **retriesLeft** value is subsequently decreased.

-###### Figure 50
+###### Figure 51

-{% uml src="assets/diagrams/sequence/figure50.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure51.plantuml" %}
 {% enduml %}

-**Figure 50 -- Payer enters incorrect authorization value (OTP)**
+**Figure 51 -- Payer enters incorrect authorization value (OTP)**

 #### 6.6.2.3 Failed OTP authorization